aplteam/Tatin/docs/PackageConfiguration.md

 => exclude : "⎕IO.apla, ⎕ML.apla",
 => ```
 =>
-=> Because these files have non-ANSI characters in their filenames, adding them to a ZIP file on one platform would currently cause problems when unzipping it on different platform, and this problem is unlikely to go away.
+=> Because these files have non-ANSI characters in their filenames, adding them to a ZIP file on one platform would currently cause problems when unzipping it on different platform, and this problem is unlikely to go away, and there is nothing we can do about this: it's a ZIP problem.
 =>
 => This is just one example when `exclude` can be put to good use.